DBJDBJ/dbj.cond/man.md

 ## END NOTE

 This is very minimal documentation and we are aware of that.
-There are many more real life examples proving the quality of this idiom.
+There are many more real-life examples proving the quality of this idiom.
 Please do feel free to send us your code.
-We might publish it and discuss it on https://dbj.org alongside our own artricles on the usability and feasibility of dbj.cond.
+We might publish it and discuss it on https://dbj.org alongside our own articles on the usability and feasibility of dbj.cond.

 **CONTACT**

-Please do not hesitate to suggest, comment or ask for a suport by mailing <a href="mailto:info@dbj.org" target="_blank">info@dbj.org</a>
+Please do not hesitate to suggest, comment or ask for a support by mailing <a href="mailto:info@dbj.org" target="_blank">info@dbj.org</a>
 And of course the good old GitHub issues mechanism is available
 <a href="https://github.com/DBJDBJ/dbj.cond/issues" target="_blank">here</a>.